HomeSpan/HomeSpan/docs/Logging.md

 }
 ```

-To embed this custom HTML text in the Web Log, call `homeSpan.setWebLogCallback(extraWebData)` in your sketch.
+To embed this custom HTML text in the Web Log, call `homeSpan.setWebLogCallback(extraData)` in your sketch.

 Note that *r* is being passed as a reference and already includes all the HTML text the Web Log has produced to set up the page and create the initial table.
 You should therefore *extend* this String using  `+=`.
 Do not simple assign this variable to a new String with `=` or you will overwrite all the HTML already produced!